USPS Flat Rate Rates (2026)

 How to Use USPS Flat Rate More Profitably

 USPS Flat Rate works best when shipments are matched to its intended profile and speed expectations.
-Teams that standardize service selection usually save more than teams that chase one-off discounts.
+Sellers who set a simple rule for which orders go Flat Rate usually save more than those who pick a service order by order.

 Common Mistakes to Avoid